qqqlab/madflight/readme.md

 ## Default Pinout for Raspberry Pi Pico (40 pin)

+This pinout can be configured as needed in hw_RP2040.h

 | Function | GPIO | Board | GPIO | Function |
 | --: | :-- | -- |--: | :-- |
 |      RCIN_TX | 0   | USB connector | VBUS     | nc